basarat/typescript-book/docs/types/generics.md

 }
 ```

 > TIP: You can call the generic parameter whatever you want.
-It is conventional to use `T`, `U`, `V` when you have simple generics.
-If you have more than one generic argument try to use meaningful names e.g. `TKey` and `TValue` (conventional to prefix with `T` as generics are also called *templates* in other languages e.g. C++).
+It is conventional to use `T`, `U`, or `V` when you have simple generics.
+If you have more than one generic argument try to use meaningful names like `TKey` and `TValue`.
+The convention is to prefix with `T` because generics are also called *templates* in other languages like C++.

 ### Design Pattern: Convenience generic